A Stealthier Partitioning Attack against Bitcoin Peer-to-Peer Network

 We have proposed several countermeasures and their quick summaries and current status are as follows.
 To check the evaluation of some of these solutions, please refer to our paper above.
 We will update the following table whenever we have changes of status (e.g., solutions are accepted to a new version of the Bitcoin core).

 Table size reduction Awaiting

 Reducing the size of the two tables storing peer IPs makes Erebus attack less effective because the adversary has much larger bandwidth capability and significantly more IP addresses than legitimate peers.

-Selecting peers with AS topology information Being implemented by Bitcoin core team Pull request #16702
+Selecting peers with AS topology information Bitcoin v0.20.0 Pull request #16702